-The current IDEA regulations, released in 2006, require the local educational agency (LEA) where the private school is geographically located to conduct a thorough Child Find, including evaluations and/or re-evaluations, and provide equitable services for parentally-placed private school children.
-Previously, the LEA where the child resided was responsible to provide services for these children.
-The requirement to provide equitable services to parentally-placed private school children is now based on the total number of children with disabilities who are enrolled in private schools located in the LEA whether or not the children and their parents reside in the LEA.
-The LEA, where the private schools are located, is also responsible for paying for the equitable services provided to a parentally-placed private elementary school or secondary school child.
-The LEA must spend a proportionate amount of its Federal funds available under Part B of the Act for these services (§300.133).
-Parentally-placed private school children are addressed in §§300.129-300.148 of the current IDEA Part B Final regulations.
-The following sections reflect the changes regarding parentally-placed private school children with disabilities:
+The IDEA regulations require the local educational agency (LEA) where the private school is geographically located to conduct a thorough Child Find, including evaluations and/or re-evaluations, and provide equitable services for parentally placed private school children.
+The requirement to provide equitable services to parentally placed private school children is based on the total number of children with disabilities who are enrolled in private schools located in the LEA whether the children and their parents reside in the LEA.
+The LEA, where the private schools are located, is also responsible for paying for the equitable services provided to a parentally placed private elementary school or secondary school child.
+The LEA must spend a proportionate amount of its federal funds available under Part B of IDEA for these services (§300.133).
+Parentally placed private school children are addressed in §§300.129-300.148 of the IDEA Part B regulations.
+The following sections address parentally placed private school children with disabilities:

-A new provision (§300.131) regarding Child Find was added to clarify that each LEA, in which private elementary and secondary schools are located must include in its Child Find activities parentally-placed private school children who reside in a state other than the state in which the private schools that they attend are located.
+A provision (§300.131) regarding Child Find states that each LEA, in which private elementary and secondary schools are located must include in its Child Find activities parentally placed private school children who reside in a state other than the state in which the private schools that they attend are located.

-§300.133 (a)(2)(ii) clarifies that children ages three through five are considered to be parentally-placed private school children with disabilities enrolled by their parents if they are enrolled in a private school that meets the definition of elementary school in §300.13 or secondary school in §300.131.
+§300.133 (a)(2)(ii) states that children ages three through five are parentally placed private school children with disabilities enrolled by their parents if they are enrolled in a private school that meets the definition of elementary school in §300.13 or secondary school in §300.131.

-Under the Act, LEAs only have an obligation to provide these children an opportunity for equitable participation in the services funded with Federal Part B funds that the LEA has determined, after consultation, to make available to these children.
-LEAs are not required to spend more than the proportionate Federal share on those services.
-The Act, however, in no way prohibits states or LEAs from spending additional state or local funds in excess of those required in the Act, consistent with state or local policy.
-A services plan, which is generally less comprehensive than the individualized education program (IEP), should be developed to describe the specific special education and related services offered to a parentally-placed private school child with a disability designated to receive services.
+Under IDEA, LEAs only have an obligation to provide these children an opportunity for equitable participation in the services funded with federal Part B funds that the LEA has determined, after consultation, to make available to these children.
+LEAs are not required to spend more than the proportionate federal share on those services.
+However, IDEA in no way prohibits states or LEAs from spending additional state or local funds in excess of those required in the Act, consistent with state or local policy.
+A services plan, which is generally less comprehensive than the individualized education program (IEP), should be developed to describe the specific special education and related services offered to a parentally placed private school child with a disability designated to receive services.

-§300.137 (b)(2) clarifies that, after this consultation process, the final decision with respect to the services provided to eligible parentally-placed private school children with disabilities is made by the LEA.
-Parentally-placed private school children do not have an individual right to special education and related services.
+Section 300.137 (b)(2) states that, after this consultation process, the final decision with respect to the services provided to eligible parentally placed private school children with disabilities is made by the LEA.
+Parentally placed private school children do not have an individual right to special education and related services.